Jean Shrimpton: Personal life

 Shrimpton and Bailey began dating soon after they began working together, and subsequently had a four-year relationship that ended in 1964.
 Bailey was still married to his first wife Rosemary Bramble when the affair began, but left her after nine months and later divorced her to be with Shrimpton.

-Shrimpton's other most celebrated romance was with actor Terence Stamp.
+Shrimpton's other romances included actor Terence Stamp and photographer Terry O'Neill.
 In 1979, she married photographer Michael Cox at the register office in Penzance, Cornwall, when she was four months pregnant with their son Thaddeus, who was born that same year.
-They own the Abbey Hotel in Penzance, now managed by Thaddeus and his family.
+From 1979 they owned the Abbey Hotel in Penzance, which in 2011 was being managed by Thaddeus and his family.
+The property was listed for sale in late 2023.

 In the media

 Shrimpton is namechecked (as "Jeannie Shrimpton") in The Smithereens song "Behind the Wall of Sleep" (1986).

-The story of Shrimpton's relationship with David Bailey is dramatised in a BBC Four film, We'll Take Manhattan (26 January 2012), with Karen Gillan playing the part of Shrimpton.
+The story of Shrimpton's relationship with David Bailey is dramatised in a 2012 BBC Four film We'll Take Manhattan, with Karen Gillan playing the part of Shrimpton.